James Hepburn, 4th Earl of Bothwell: Death

-He was imprisoned at Dragsholm Castle, 75 km west of Copenhagen.
-He was held in what were said to be appalling conditions.
-He died in April 1578.
-He was buried in a vault at Fårevejle church near the castle.
+He was imprisoned at Dragsholm Castle, 75 km west of Copenhagen, and was held in what were said to be appalling conditions.
+Meanwhile, the Parliament of Scotland officially stripped him of all his Scottish titles, including the Dukedom of Orkney, in December 1567.
+He died in April 1578, and was buried in a vault at Fårevejle church near the castle.

 A pillar to which he was chained for the last ten years of his life can still be seen, with a circular groove in the floor around the pillar.

-In 1858 the body was exhumed and declared to be that of Bothwell.
+In 1858, the body was exhumed and declared to be that of Lord Bothwell.
 It was in a dried condition and was thereafter referred to as "Bothwell's mummy".
 His extended family tried to get his body sent back to Scotland, but their request has not been granted.
 The identity of the body has never been conclusively proven.

 A body referred to as "Bothwell's mummy" materialised in 1976 in the Edinburgh Wax Museum on the Royal Mile, as the only non-wax exhibit.
 The guide book claimed it was brought to Scotland in 1858.